-If you have a day in Whitehorse, one of the must do activities is a ride on the White Pass scenic Railway – also called the White Pass – Yukon Route Railroad (WP & YR), a narrow gauge railway that runs from Skagway, Alaska to Carcross, Yukon Territory.
+If you have a day in Whitehorse, one of the must do activities is a ride on the White Pass Scenic Railway – also called the White Pass – Yukon Route Railroad (WP & YR), a narrow gauge railway that runs 67.5 miles from Skagway, Alaska to Carcross, Yukon Territory.
 It’s one of the most scenic train trips I’ve ever done.

 Its initial purpose was to open up a transportation network in the north – which it did for many decades.
 But in 1982 when the mining industry collapsed, so did the railway.

 The White Pass Yukon Route Railroad reopened in 1988 as a seasonal tourism venture and its growth has been staggering – from 37,000 visitors in its inaugural season to 400,000 passengers in 2015, thanks in large part to shore excursions for cruise ships that stop in Skagway.